Close

 • Asymmetry– Differences between the right and left sides or unevenness of the skin.

-• Loss of Sensation– You may experience a loss of sensation around the scars and whilst some of this may return, often at times, it will be permanent.
+• Loss of Sensation– You will experience a loss of sensation around the scars and especially along the lower abdominal wall.
+Whilst some of this may return, some of it will be permanent.

 • Scars – May appear to be worse during the first six months of healing.
-Unfortunately, it is not uncommon for Belt lipectomy scars to become quite thick and dark – hypertrophic or even keloid scar formation.
+Ideally, they will become fine white lines after 12-18months.
+However, scars can sometimes become quite thick and dark – hypertrophic or even keloid.

 • Circulation– Circulation may be poor in some areas of the skin around the surgical area.
 This may lead to a loss of skin and a wound that needs to be dressed until healed.
 These wounds may require further surgery until fully healed.